 - optional toppings: avocado, cilantro, diced tomatoes, green onions, salsa…

 - Preheat oven to 350 degrees Fahrenheit.

 - Heat a large sauté pan over medium heat.
 Add avocado oil and let it get hot, about 30 seconds.
-Add onions and cook until translucent, about 5 minutes.
+Add onions and cook until translucent, about 3-5 minutes.
 Add ground beef and break it up with the back of a large spoon.
 Cook for about 3 minutes, stirring occasionally.
-Add spices, canned tomatoes, jalapeño, and cauliflower rice and mix well.
-Cook for another 2-3 more minutes or until no pink remains.
+Add jalapeño, canned tomatoes, garlic, taco seasoning, and cauliflower rice and mix well.
+Cook for another 2-3 more minutes until beef is cooked through.
 Remove from heat.

-- Stuff halved peppers with beef mixture (I did about ½ cup in each).
-Cover with tin foil and cook 30-35 mins until peppers are soften.
+- Stuff halved peppers with beef mixture (I did about a heaping 1/2 cup in each).
+Make sure to get the juices in the pan as well as it will help keep the mixture from drying out.
+Cover pan with tin foil and cook 35-40 minutes until peppers are soften.
 Top with optional toppings and enjoy!